EKGF/ekg-method/docs/process/plan/discover.md

 ## Audience

-- Business Audience, “the customer”, product owners, business experts, change managers, SMEs
+* Business Audience, “the customer”, product owners, business experts, change managers, SMEs
-- EKG Champion(s)
+* EKG Champion(s)

 ## Outputs

 All outputs below describe the properties of what a Use Case Tree is:

-- Identification of strategic use cases, priorities and desired business outcomes
+* Identification of strategic use cases, priorities and desired business outcomes
-- Initial scope in the form of one priority strategic use case, one branch of the Use Case Tree to focus on
+* Initial scope in the form of one priority strategic use case, one branch of the Use Case Tree to focus on
-- Evaluation criteria from both a business process and data perspective to ensure EKG synchronization with defined requirements
+* Evaluation criteria from both a business process and data perspective to ensure EKG synchronization with defined requirements
-- Conversion of strategic priorities into a staged “use case tree” specifying business functionality and data requirements
+* Conversion of strategic priorities into a staged “use case tree” specifying business functionality and data requirements
-- A shared understanding of the requirements for success including the investments needed to deliver against expected functionality
+* A shared understanding of the requirements for success including the investments needed to deliver against expected functionality
-- Well managed and agreed expectations with "the business" – A "Contract" with the business in plain English, devoid of any technology assumptions – One-to-one and end-to-end linkage between a plain english business user story and the proof that this user story has been delivered, works and stays working
+* Well managed and agreed expectations with "the business"
+    * A "Contract" with the business in plain English, devoid of any technology assumptions
+    * One-to-one and end-to-end linkage between a plain english business user story and the evidence that this user story has been delivered, works and stays working[^testing]
-- **A permanent artifact, a shared model, continuously being improved, that all stakeholders across the enterprise can talk to for the whole life-cycle of any given use case (even in production)**
+* **A permanent artifact, a shared model, continuously being improved, that all stakeholders across the enterprise can talk to for the whole life-cycle of any given use case (even in production)**
-- Living data structure that becomes part of the EKG itself for its whole life-cycle
+* Living data structure that becomes part of the EKG itself for its whole life-cycle
-- Modular structure of components that allows for an ecosystem of internal and external reusable components compliant with standards set by the EKGF.
+* Modular structure of components that allows for an ecosystem of internal and external reusable components compliant with standards set by the EKGF.

+[^testing]: this relates to all the further detail that will be added to each use case and its stories in all subsequent phases allowing the business to get insights to any level of depth and exactly trace cost, risk, timelines etc.

 ## Topics